tony-reddington/mayan-riviera-travel/README.md

 * As a user, I want to know how much time each tour will take.
 * As a user, I want to know the final price per person includes taxes, and there are no additional charges later when I make payment.
 * As a user, I want to be able to contact the company to check availability and ask further information about tours.
-* As a user, I want to feel secure when booking and ensure my travel partners are safe when travelling.
+* As a user, I want to be able to see all tour information.

 ### Site Owner Goals
 * As a site owner, I want to provide users with the best available tours at the lowest prices.
-* Emphasize how experienced our tour guides are.
+* I want to emphasize how experienced our tour guides are.
-* I want users to feel secure when travelling with the company.
 * I want to communicate how long each tour will take.
 * I want to convey that all costs include taxes with no additional surprise fees.
-* I want to express that users will be transported in new vehicles with seat belts and experienced drivers.
 * I want to give speedy responses to all enquiries.

 ### Design